13 Best Things to Do in San Jose, Costa Rica

-Located in the very heart of Costa Rica, the bustling and vibrant capital city San Jose opens up like a surprise gift, if you know where to look!
-The warm climate, bustling activities, friendly locals, rich culture and spectacular Victorian mansions make San Jose a popular tourist attraction in Costa Rica.
-If you ever plan on visiting this melting pot of culture and urbanization, read our brilliant list of things to do in San Jose, Costa Rica, listed in no particular order.
+Located in the very heart of Costa Rica, the bustling and vibrant capital city San Jose opens up like a surprise gift if you know where to look!
+The warm climate, bustling activities, friendly locals, rich culture, and spectacular Victorian mansions make San Jose a popular tourist attraction to visit on a tour in Costa Rica.
+If you ever plan on visiting this melting pot of culture and urbanization, read our brilliant list of things to do in San Jose, Costa Rica, listed here in no particular order.

 Bubbling with a rich cultural history and heritage, the Mercado Central, or Central Market of San Jose, is one of the top attractions in San Jose.
-With over 200 shops selling fresh fruits, flowers and souvenirs, Mercado Central is also one of the best places in San Jose to try freshly brewed coffee made by the locals.
-Apart from drinking coffee, visit Mercado Central to try some ice cream sold by vendors or eat some popular Costa Rican dishes like the casado at local sodas within the Mercado Central.
+With over 200 shops selling fresh fruits, flowers, and souvenirs, Mercado Central is also one of the best places in San Jose to try freshly brewed coffee made by the locals.
+Apart from drinking coffee, visit Mercado Central to try ice cream sold by vendors or eat popular Costa Rican dishes like the casado at local sodas.

 - Best time to visit: Mornings to afternoons, the market is also open on most Sundays although not as many shops put up their stalls.

-- Best time to visit: The theatre is open everyday and can be visited from 9 am to 7 pm.
+- Best time to visit: The theatre is open from 9 am to 4 pm from Tuesday to Sunday.

-- Tip: To get the best of the theatre's history, join the theatre’s guided tours.
+- Tip: To get the best of the theatre's history, join one of the theatre’s own guided tours.

-Barrio Escalante is San Jose's eatery hub with over dozens of pubs and restaurants that serve over ten different varieties of beer, snacks and souvenirs.
-A recent wave of culinary revolution has turned this part of San Jose into a gastronomic delight with dishes ranging from the traditional Costa Rican dishes to gourmet.
+Barrio Escalante is San Jose's eatery hub with over dozens of pubs and restaurants that serve over ten different varieties of beer, snacks, and souvenirs.
+A recent wave of culinary revolution has turned this part of San Jose into a gastronomic delight, with dishes ranging from traditional Costa Rican delicacies to international gourmet fare, making it one of the ultimate things to do in San Jose, Costa Rica.
 Apart from enjoying local beer, you also get to learn a bit about the bubbling brews and food culture in the very heart of San Jose.

 - Best time to visit: Mid-morning to late afternoon, to enjoy lunch for late afternoon to evenings for dinner.

-- Tip: Weekends tend to bring large crowds of restaurant goers in the area.
+- Tip: Weekends tend to bring large crowds of restaurant-goers to the area.

-This a great tourist attraction for sightseeing when visiting Costa Rica with kids as the gold museum has interactive displays that will keep the little ones entertained.
-Apart from its stunning architecture, the gold museum also has a rich cultural heritage of gold, art, pottery which dates back to 500 AD and interesting artifacts on Costa Rican coins.
-Enjoy the sight of gold, sculptured lime stone artifacts and exquisite pottery.
+This a great tourist attraction to stop in when visiting Costa Rica with kids, as the gold museum has interactive displays that will keep the little ones entertained.
+Apart from its stunning architecture, the gold museum also has a rich cultural heritage collection of gold, art, pottery (dating back to 500 AD), and interesting Costa Rican coins.

-- Best time to visit: Early morning, the museum gets crowded with visitors by the afternoon.
+- Best time to visit: Early morning, as the museum gets crowded by the afternoon.
 Open all year round from 9 am to 5 pm.

 - Tip: Make sure to keep your schedule fairly free for the day when touring the museum as there are over 1600 individual artifacts being displayed.

-Although not technically in the city, but located about 85 km southeast, is San Gerardo de Dota, the closest national park to San Jose.
-With over 200 species of birds, insects, wildlife and aquatic animals found in the cloud forest, this region is definitely worth a visit.
+Although not technically in the city, San Gerardo de Dota is a great place to go on a day trip from San Jose.
+Located about 85 km southeast of the city, this is the closest national park to San Jose.
+With over 200 species of birds, insects, wildlife, and aquatic animals found in the cloud forest, this region is definitely worth a visit.
 San Gerardo de Dota is home to the striking quetzal bird, and other birds found here include the hummingbird, woodpecker, tanger and peccary.

 - Best time to visit: December to April, during the dry season, although if you’re looking to spot the quetzal, they can be found all year round.

-El Pueblo is a world in its own, a mall decorated like an old villa booms up with music, dancing, clubs, bars and pubs when the souvenir shops close for the day.
+El Pueblo is a world in its own —a mall decorated like an old villa that booms up with music, dancing, clubs, bars and pubs when the souvenir shops close for the day.
 El Pueblo is a great way to experience San Jose at night and is great for partying with friends.
 The drinks are reasonably priced and there are many varieties of bars to pick from.